devzendo/transputer-emulator/README.md

 Another hiatus from Dec 2023 to Aug 2024.
 Another hiatus from Sep 2023 to Sep 2025.
 Another hiatus from Dec 2025 to Mar 2026.

-## Roadmap
-First release:
-* A Cross Platform system that can run "Hello World" (via my NodeServer (custom protocol) implementation).

-Second release (work in progress):
-* Converted the NodeServer to be IServer compatible, implementing all frame types needed by "Hello World" and eForth.
-Similarly, converted "Hello World" and eForth to be IServer compatible.
-* IServer is unfinished; it implements the following frame types:
-  * Id (Version)
-  * Exit
-  * Open
-  * Read
-  * Write
-  * Puts (put string with newline to a stream)
-  * Get Key
-  * Poll Key
-  * Close
-  * Command Line
-* It implements the following "extended" frame types, not part of the original IServer, for performance purposes:
-  * Put Char (to the console stream)
-* Note that the IServer's file handling does not yet prevent directory traversal vulnerabilities.
-* Converting older C code (that's not very portable) to C++14 (that hopefully is more portable).
-* eForth requires the following facilities of IServer (it originally accessed a UART; these routines have been changed to use IServer protocol on Link 0):
-  * URD: Read and wait (odd return system)
-  * ?RX: Return input character and indication of whether there is any input available
-  * TX!: Send output character
-  * !IO: Initialise UART
-* Allow validation using Mike's TVS and pass tests for all implemented instructions
-* Added a build for the Raspberry Pi Pico - that can run Hello World booted from a link; that has a single core, a single link over CDC-USB Serial, and a diagnostics output also over a separate USB CDC port.
-All log calls go out over this port.
-  The memory/flash use is quantified.
-* The IServer has a link that can run over a TTY (Linux/macOS) or COM port (Windows) to connect to a Pi Pico emulator.
-* Asynchronous link abstraction using GPIO:
-  * Lowest level: TxRxPin, represents a pair of abstract pins.
-GPIOTxRxPin would use Pi Pico GPIO pins.
-Tests would use a CrosswiredTxRxPinPair, which gives a pair of TxRxPins, A and B, where setting A's Tx pin enables B's Rx pin.
-Setting B's Tx enables A's Rx.
-An AsyncLink would take a TxRxPin, and tests would create two AsyncLinks with the two TxRxPins back-to-back.
-  * OversampledTxRxPin handles the potentially noisy input and performs majority voting on it to yield a cleaner set of bit-long samples to the next layer...
-  * Medium level: DataAckSender, state machine that uses the Tx half of a TxRxPin to clock out an Ack or Data frame and can be queried for its state.
-DataAckReceiver, a state machine that senses the Rx half of a TxRxPin to clock in any received Ack and/or Data frame.
-  * High level: AsyncLink.

-Third release:
-* Capable of running eForth, possibly the Small-C compiler.
-* Note that the IServer's file handling does not yet prevent directory traversal vulnerabilities.
-* Raspberry Pi Pico bit-banged links replaced with PIO links.

-Fourth release:
-* More IServer implementation.
-* Prevent directory-traversal vulnerabilities in IServer's file handling - limit operations to under its root directory.
-* Complete Integer functionality.
-* Port to the Cheap Yellow Display.

-Fifth release:
-* Complete Floating Point functionality.
-* Complete IServer implementation.

 # Release Notes
 0.0.2 Second Release (work in progress)